MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 As you explore your goals and objectives and pursue more tactical data governance decisions as described above, it will be important to determine what the highest priorities are.
 Deciding where to focus your efforts can be challenging.

-The following list includes items that you may choose to prioritize when introducing governance for Power BI.
+The following list includes items that you might choose to prioritize when introducing governance for Power BI.

 - Recommendations and requirements for [content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md)
 - Recommendations and requirements for [content delivery scope](powerbi-adoption-roadmap-content-delivery-scope.md)